 But the average, or newbie rider probably doesn't understand the necessity of these precautionary measures.
 Looking cool and having loud pipes is the order of the day for many yuppies.
 But only proper safety measures can help avoid these types of incidents.

 A cyclist is presumed to know that a cold tire can mean a spill on a bike.
-Also, his passenger and bystanders have a right to assume he allowed the tires to become warm before taking them for a joyride.
-Failure to do so means a spill when taking tight corners, or quickly braking, even at low speeds.
+His passenger and bystanders have a right to assume he allowed the tires to become warm before taking them for a joyride.
+Failure to do so means a spill when taking tight corners or quickly braking, even at low speeds.

 Ehline Law Firm has vast experience in creatively litigating cases for and against riders.
 But we do sue motorists who failed to appreciate their cold tires could mean a slide and crash.
 On more than one occasion, riders have crashed motorcycles into fixed objects, pedestrians.